apollographql/apollo-server/docs/source/api/apollo-server.md

    'sendReport()' on other signals if you'd like.
 Note that 'sendReport()' does not run synchronously so it cannot work usefully in an 'exit' handler.

+*  `sendReportsImmediately `: boolean

+   By default false, EngineReportingAgent send metrics regularly.
+   If sendReportsImmediately is set to true, Sends the trace report immediately.
+   This options is useful for stateless environments (e.g. AWS Lambda).

 *  `rewriteError`: (err: GraphQLError) => GraphQLError | null

    By default, all errors are reported to Apollo Studio.
 This function can be used to exclude specific errors from being reported.
 This function receives a copy of the `GraphQLError` and can manipulate it before it's reported.
 The modified error (e.g., after changing the `err.message` property) should be returned, or the function can return `null` to avoid reporting the error entirely.
 It is not permissible to return `undefined`.
 Note that most `GraphQLError` fields, like `path`, will be copied from the original error to the new error: this way, you can just `return new GraphQLError("message")` without having to explicitly keep it associated with the same node.
 Specifically, only the `message` and `extensions` properties on the returned `GraphQLError` are observed.
 If `extensions` aren't specified, the original `extensions` are used.